-Experiments that report on droplet size dispersity (Murray et al. (2010); Shardt et al. (2022); Ando et al. (2018)) consistently report a broader range of sizes than the droplets of Atkinson et al. (2016).
-This section develops a superposition formula, starting from Eq.
-(7), for drops of specific sizes, to predict the survival probability for experiments with a broad distribution of droplet sizes.
-As seen from Fig. 3, large droplets in a broad distribution will nucleate early (at milder supercoolings), while
+Experiments that report on droplet diameter dispersity (Murray et al. (2010); Shardt et al. (2022); Ando et al. (2018)) consistently report a broader range of diameters than the droplets of Atkinson et al. (2016).
+This section develops a superposition formula to predict the survival probability for experiments with a broad distribution of droplet diameters.
+We use the term superposition for a data analysis that retains the stratification in freezing temperature, but otherwise pools droplets together regardless of their size.
+As seen from Fig. 3 and as predicted in Eq.
+(7) large droplets in a broad distribution will nucleate early (at milder supercoolings), while small droplets will survive to deeper supercoolings.
+If all temperature dependence comes from the free energy barrier $B/[(1-\delta_T)\delta_T^2]$ , then large droplets that nucleate at milder supercoolings will also nucleate with higher free energy barriers.

-175 small droplets will survive to deeper supercoolings.
 The steep sigmoidal survival probabilities for droplets of a specific size, when superimposed, result in a more gradual sigmoid.
 The gradual sigmoid looks deceptively like the theoretical prediction in Eq.
 (7), but with artificially reduced barrier B and prefactor A parameters.
-The analysis here shows how size-dispersity broadens the nucleation spectrum and how the results can potentially affect the inferred nucleation rate parameters.
+The analysis here shows how a distribution of droplet diameters broadens the nucleation spectrum, decreasing the inferred nucleation rate barrier.